“What you doing?”

-I’m cycling around the world.
-But as I don’t have enough money to do it in one go, I’m stopping in some countries to work (as an English teacher or any other job I can find).
+I’m cycling around the world but as I don’t have enough money to do it in one go, I’m stopping in some countries to work (as an English teacher or any other job I can find).
 That’s pretty much as far as the plan goes…for me this is an adventure where I can learn new things, meet new people, hear new stories and see new parts of the world.
-I really want to make some small changes in the world for the better, and to do that I believe you have to understand as best as possible how it works in its current state.
+I really want to make some small changes in the world for the better (and help others do the same), and to do that I believe you have to understand as best as possible how it works in its current state.

 “Where are you going?”